keeshux/ios-components/README.md

 A tiny control for an extremely common task: hide keyboard when touching outside edited field.

+## KSKeyboardScroller

+The keyboard keeps covering your controls?
+You're tired of writing ridiculous amounts of code to prevent it?
+Then this class suits your needs.

 ## KSProgressDownloader

 HTTP fetcher with embedded caching showing an `UIAlertView` with download progress.